brujo71/passodo.sh/USAGE.md

-show entry to display a secret (single o multi lines) copy entry to copy entry to clipboard without to display it del entry to delete an entry help to disaply this help list to list all entries quit to quit
+show entry to display a secret (single o multi lines) copy entry to copy entry to clipboard without to display it del entry to delete an entry help to display this help list to list all entries quit to quit
-shortcuts: a,am,s,c,l,q (no showrcut to del)
+shortcuts: a,am,s,c,l,q (no showrtcut for del)
 % list
 % add test1
 insert value for test1: